antoinevastel/fpscanner/README.md

 # Fingerprint Scanner
 [![Build Status](https://travis-ci.org/antoinevastel/fpscanner.svg?branch=master)](https://travis-ci.org/antoinevastel/fpscanner)

-Library to detect bots and crawlers using fingerprinting.
+Library to detect bots and crawlers using browser fingerprinting.

-# Warning
-The library is still in development, changes may occur.

 ## Attributes collected
 Fingerprint Scanner relies on [Fp-Collect](https://github.com/antoinevastel/fp-collect) to collect a browser fingerprint.
-Since the purpose of the library is bot detection, it doesn't detect collect unecessary fingerprint attributes used for tracking.
+Since the purpose of the library is bot detection, it doesn't detect collect unnecessary fingerprint attributes used for tracking.

 ## Usage